JeffreyRStevens/flashr_decks/README.md

 files, create columns titled `term`, `description`, `package`, and `title` (optional).
 Then fill in these columns with the terms, descriptions, and packages that you would like included in your flashcards.
-Check out the `{flashr}` documentation for my details on creating decks.
+Check out the flashr documentation for my details on creating decks.
 Please keep file names short and consistent (e.g., `r2ds1.csv` for functions from *R for Data Science* Chapter 1).